enlore/cognition-kit/README.md

 Download the [latest release](https://github.com/enlore/cognition-vanilla/releases).
 Unzip it, and move down into its newly created directory.

+__Of note: I'll be automating the process of pulling the most recent cognition soon.__

 Then, from a shell/command prompt opened up in that same dir:

     # if you haven't already, install gulp globally